PSHE

 Impact

-The impact and measure of this is to ensure that children at Coleridge are equipped with PSHE skills and knowledge that will enable them to be ready for the curriculum in the next phase of their education and for life as an adult in the wider world.
+The impact of our carefully structured PSHE curriculum is seen in the positive attitudes, behaviours, and interactions of our pupils.
+We strive to ensure that all children at Coleridge are not only equipped with the PSHE skills and knowledge needed to excel in the next phase of their education but also to become well-rounded, respectful, and resilient individuals who are prepared for life in the wider world.

 Cultural Capital in PSHE